 If we understand the intricacies of the language, we can get to understand that the term ‘external source of finance’ defines the very nature of capital.
 Capital is acquired through external means, and all the popular sources of finance including equity capital, debentures, small business funding, venture capital, leasing, trade credit, bank overdrafts, etc. are all external sources of finance.

 To further explain the definition to you, external sources of finance are those sources of finance that are acquired from outside the business.
 For instance, retained earnings are present inside the business, so if you are using them, you are generating finance from inside.
 But with external sources of finance, you are using finance from outside the business to meet your objectives.

 Before we head to the different sources of external finance, with their detailed description, we will first shed some light on the pros and cons of this financing option:

 Pros of External Finance

 The biggest myth associated with external sources of finance is that you’ll lose the control you have over your business.
 There is not much truth to this assumption, as much of the control will still lie in your court.

 Neither will an external investor have a say in how your business operations are run, nor will they take away the control of your processes away from you.
 The way you manage your funds will ultimately depend on what you want to achieve.
-If you’re obtaining the loan for a specific purpose, then how you use the amount for meeting that specific purpose will stay lie in your court.
+If you’re obtaining the funding for a specific purpose, then how you use the amount for meeting that specific purpose will stay lie in your court.
 All the opinions about you losing control are nothing but myths.